CU-Boulder-CRDDS/Research-Data-Foundations-Camp-2025-August/content/wrap-up/microcredential.md

 ## Help

-If you need help you can attend CRDDS' Interdisciplinary Consultation Hours on [Tuesday, January 14th](https://colorado.libcal.com/calendar/events/CHTuesdays10) from 12:00-1:00pm (in-person or virtual) or [Thursday, January 16th](https://colorado.libcal.com/calendar/events/CHThursdays) from 1:00-2:00pm (virtual only).
+If you need help you can attend CRDDS' Interdisciplinary Consultation Hours on [Tuesday, August 26th](https://calendar.colorado.edu/event/interdisciplinary-data-consulting-hours-tuesdays) from 12:00-1:00pm (in-person or virtual) or [Thursday, August 28th](https://calendar.colorado.edu/event/interdisciplinary-data-consulting-hours-thursdays) from 1:00-2:00pm (virtual only).
 If you plan to attend either of these sessions, please complete the registration forms linked above.

 ## Turn in Your Final Portfolio Project!
 Use this [Google Survey link](https://docs.google.com/forms/d/e/1FAIpQLScg1zEMAX7CqgimJc53fyBroUagLvjjLPkNMfdR5-8nx0OhcA/viewform?usp=share_link) to turn in your project.
 In addition to filling out the form, please also email us with a link to the GitHub page or repository that hosts your project materials.